sajosam/go-debugging-hackathon/readme.md

 // define variable c

 // read three variable inputs from console
+// use fmt.Scan to read
+// use fmt.Println to write

+// call add function
+// print result here

 // call average function from second.go
 // without returing a variable get the result here